-It’s not hard to choose Kenya as the ultimate destination to spend your holiday.
+It’s not hard to choose Kenya as the ultimate destination for a safari holiday.

-It is also a country that is best enjoyed when you are well prepared in advance.
+It's also a country best enjoyed when you're well prepared in advance.

-Please make sure you browse through this section.
+Please make sure you browse through this section before travelling to Kenya.
 It will cover 99% of your questions.
-Still questions about your roadtrip?
-Drop us a line, we are happy to help.
+Still have questions about your roadtrip after reading?
+Drop us a line, we are Kenya travel experts and happy to help.

-We have travelled the country up and down and know all corners of Kenya.
-We find Kenya a safe country for a self-drive holiday.
-We wouldn’t offer our services if it wasn't.
-The road conditions can be quite challenging with many rutted roads and a lot of dirt roads inside the national parks.
-Do keep in mind that roadtripping in Kenya requires self reliance.
-We are available 24/7 for roadside assistance.
-Read more about travel safety in Kenya and Nairobi and the Kenyan road conditions.
+We have travelled the country up and down and know all the hidden corners of Kenya.
+We find Kenya to be a very safe country for a self-drive holiday, and we wouldn’t offer our services here if it wasn't.
+However, the road conditions in Kenya can be quite challenging, with many rutted roads and a lot of dirt roads inside the national parks.
+Do keep in mind that roadtripping in Kenya requires self-reliance.
+We are also available 24/7 for roadside assistance.
+Read more about travel safety in Kenya and Nairobi and Kenyan road conditions.

-Kindly note that we hire out well maintained second hand vehicles.
-However, sometimes issues may occur and this is something you should take into consideration in general with hiring vehicles in countries where the roads are rough like in Kenya.
-We suggest to leave enough time in your itinerary for the unexpected.
+Kindly note that we hire out well maintained secondhand vehicles.
+However, sometimes mechanical issues may occur and this is something you should take into consideration in general with hiring vehicles in countries where the roads are rough, as in Kenya.
+We suggest leaving enough time in your itinerary for the unexpected.

-Moreover, we trust you to travel sensibly.
-That means the following precautions:
+We trust you to travel sensibly.
+That means taking the following precautions:

-- always park your car at a private and secured parking lot.
+- Always park your car at a private and secure parking lot.

-- do not travel after dark (>6PM) and why would you anyway?
-Fellow road users often have no lights or put on their high beam lights so you can't see a thing.
+- Do not travel after dark (6PM) and why would you want to anyway?
+Fellow road users often drive without lights or put on their high beams so you can't see a thing.